DwaigonAumer/nodecg-hue/README.md

 ## Todo
 ### Short Term
 - add warning when updating lights when no lights have been selected
-- ability to shift bri, hue, sat
+- ability to shift bri, hue, sat by small increments
 - stop sliders with large input values from being visually cut off
 - update color-preview on color-picker tab change
 - add message to background of light selection div if lights/groups are empty